 Assuming you’re a noob and interested much in learning the blogging activity, I suggest you to have trails with Bluehost for a number of reasons.
-Here are few:
+Here are a few:

 Choosing a domain name could be of your desire, something you wouldn’t regret later on if the content gains popularity.
 But, choosing the right hosting plan shall definitely have an impact on your site if not taken accordingly.
-Remember the scaling issues, plugin features, easy handling etc should satisfy you all the way through.
+Remember the scaling issues, plugin features, easy handling, etc should satisfy you all the way through.

 Considering you’re a starter, a basic plan of $2.95/month would absolutely suit you.
-If you're intention is of a photography/video blog with plans of uploading some heavy HD or 3D content, you may consider upgrading the storage.
+If your intention is of a photography/video blog with plans of uploading some heavy HD or 3D content, you may consider upgrading the storage.
 Get 4 months free on annual shared plans.

 With all that said, happy blogging.
 Learn and earn.